ZohaibCodez/agents-sdk-from-zero/modules/01_agents/README.md

 - Explore dynamic and context-aware instructions
 - Learn to manage agent state and context
 - Master structured outputs and schema validation
-- Build a foundation for advanced agentic workflows
+- Build advanced agentic workflows and orchestration

 ---